pezosanta/duckietown_world_models/README.md

         ├── duckie
         └── images
 ```
-Rollouts are generated using the rollout_generator.py script, e.g.
+Rollouts are generated using the rollout_generator.py script (which is executed automatically by the create_rollouts.py script), e.g.
 ```bash
 python rollout_generator.py 100 1 0
 python rollout_generator.py 50 0 0